 Link Quality, How To Build Quality Backlinks

+Link quality is a funny one, it takes quite a while to really understand the importance of link quality.
 It’s a factor that I don’t recommend people learn if they’re brand new to SEO.
 Learning keyword research, link diversity and quantity is more than enough to get started.

 Link quality just goes into the factors that will help you evaluate your competitor’s backlinks and boost your own.

+Every page on the Internet has page authority.
+Myself and others like to give pages a score out of a hundred for authority.
 The higher the authority of a page, the higher it will rank and the more link juice it will send to your website.
 Really there are about 5 different factors to link quality:

 - Base Type